 - 1. Optional.
-Use the ipa group-show command to confirm that the group includes the member you want to remove. - 2.
-Use the ipa group-remove-member command to remove the member.
-Specify what member to remove using these options: - --users removes an IdM user - --external removes a user that exists outside the IdM domain, in the format of DOMAIN\user\name or user\name@domain - --groups removes an IdM user group
+Use the ipa group-show or ipa hostgroup-show command to confirm that the group includes the member you want to remove. - 2.
+To remove a user group member, use the ipa group-remove-member command.
+To remove a host group member, use the ipa hostgroup-remove-member command.

+When removing a user group member, specify the member using these options:

+- --users removes an IdM user

+- --external removes a user that exists outside the IdM domain, in the format of DOMAIN\user\name or user\name@domain

+- --groups removes an IdM user group